-Every once in a while we’re asked what is the most important thing that Edmonton area homeowner's can do to secure their air conditioning and heating system between their scheduled tune-ups?
+Every once in a while we’re asked what is the number one thing that Edmonton area homeowner's can do to secure their air conditioning and heating system between their regular tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the ideal operation of your HVAC system, as well as your home's air quality.
-Did you know indoor air pollution is among the top five environmental health risks?
+Did you know indoor air pollution is one of the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not difficult for most Edmonton homeowners, but there are usually two challenges to actually getting it done:
+Changing the air filters is not difficult for most Edmonton homeowners, but there are usually two obstacles to actually accomplishing this task:

 - Understanding just how often to swap out your furnace or air conditioner filter.